David Jelley: Politics

 He joined the Ironmoulders' Trades Society at 20 years of age, but it wasn't until around 1899 that he became a union official.
 He represented that union on the Trades and Labour Council, and was elected its President for one term.
 He also represented the Ironmoulders' Society on the Council of the United Labour Party for four years, and for over two years was on the executive council, and was President at the time of his death.
 In August 1906, as the Labor nominee, he won the Central district seat on the Legislative Council made vacant by the death of Henry William Thompson.

 He died from internal hemorrhage which followed a bout of gastric influenza.
 He had only attended the short December session of Parliament, but had shown great promise as a practical legislator.

 Family

-John Jelley (ca.1847 – 6 June 1912) and Mrs. Elizabeth Stevenson Jelley (ca.1849 – 31 March 1929) had four children:
+John Jelley (ca.1847 – 6 June 1912) and Mrs. Elizabeth Stevenson Jelley (ca.1849 – 31 March 1929) had five children: